 This colourful pendant, a butterfly with wings of red enamel emphasised by gold wirework, is an excellent piece by one of the pioneers of artistic jewellery.

-Butterfly Pendant by Charles Robert Ashbee, c.
-1899
+Butterfly Pendant by Charles Robert Ashbee, Circa 1899

 © Court Barn

-- Silver & enamel on gold & mother of pearl & semi-precious stones
+- Silver, Gold, Enamel, Silver & enamel on gold & mother of pearl & semi-precious stones

 - 11 x 5 cm